 Streaming USA Network with a large family

 PlayStation Vue wins here.
-Though it’s about $15/month more than Sling TV, you get access to the same great cable channels including the USA Network, and the 5-person simultaneous streaming policy is an incredible value.
+Though it’s more expensive than Sling TV, you get access to the same great cable channels including the USA Network, and the 5-person simultaneous streaming policy is an incredible value.

 While Hulu With Live TV + the Unlimited Screens package is a viable option, it would cost you about $55/month.
 For that same price, you could upgrade your PlayStation Vue package to “Elite” – and get access to over 100 total channels.

 YouTube TV and Hulu With Live TV are decent choices, but lack some major cable networks, which is why they’re not our top picks.
-DirecTV Now is good as well, but it has no DVR.
+DirecTV Now is good as well, but its bad DVR is still a sore spot for many cord-cutters, so it’s not quite a top choice.